svn2github/curl-wsdk/branches/v1.0/README.txt

 - WSDL treatment of toplevel optional and nillable elements improved.
-  A consequence of this change is that the nullability of curl types for some fields and parameters in generated code may vary from what was generated in earlier WSDK versions.}
+  A consequence of this change is that the nullability of curl types for some fields and parameters in generated code may vary from what was generated in earlier WSDK versions.

 - WSDL allows use of URN scheme in namespaces